How to Moisturize Skin Under Beard

-A dry itchy beard doesn’t happen by chance.
+A dry itchy beard does not happen by chance.
 It takes days of ignorance and reluctance to properly care for the facial hair and the skin underneath to turn a once luscious man mane into a living scouring pad.

-Having a super dry, itchy skin under your beard and white flakes over it are the last thing you want when growing your facial hair.
+Having super dry, itchy skin under your beard and white flakes over it are the last things you want when growing your facial hair.
 Unfortunately, it happens to most men on their journey to grow a beard.
-Not only does a dry, itchy skin affect the feel and overall look of your beard but it also takes a toll on your confidence and encourages you to rethink your decision to grow a beard.
+Does dry, itchy not only skin affect the feel and overall look of your beard but also take a toll on your confidence and encourage you to rethink your decision to grow a beard?

-But don’t worry!
-Taming the skin under your facial hair and other symptoms like beard dandruff, itchiness, split ends and brittleness is as easy as introducing a moisturizing practice into your daily beard care routine.
+However, do not worry!
+Taming the skin under your facial hair and other symptoms like beard dandruff, itchiness, split ends, and brittleness is as easy as introducing, a moisturizing practice into your daily beard care routine.

-But before dwelling into the specifics of moisturizing your dry skin and scruffy facial hair, let’s first understand what causes dry skin under your beard in the first place.
+However, before dwelling on the specifics of moisturizing your dry skin and scruffy facial hair, let’s first understand what causes dry skin under your beard in the first place.

-Most of the times, it is your facial hair why your skin feels itchy and why there are always dandruff flakes in your beard.
-To understand how it exactly happens, let’s take a closer look at the three main parts involved in this issue: The hair, the hair follicle and the sebaceous gland.
+Most of the time, it is your facial hair why your skin feels itchy and why there are always dandruff flakes in your beard.
+To understand how it exactly happens, let us take a closer look at the three main parts involved in this issue: The hair, the hair follicle, and the sebaceous gland.

-The hair follicle is the part of your skin which brings cells together to form hair and provides necessary nutrients for hair growth.
-Attached to the upper side of the hair follicle is the sebaceous gland which produces an oily, waxy matter, called sebum, to lubricate the skin and hair.
+The hair follicle is the part of your skin that brings cells together to form hair and provides the necessary nutrients for hair growth.
+Attached to the upper side of the hair follicle is the sebaceous gland, which produces an oily, waxy matter, called sebum, to lubricate the skin and hair.
 This lubricating oil provides your skin and hair the moisture they need to stay healthy.

-Besides, there are some other factors that can also trigger dryness, beardruff and beard itch:
+Besides, some other factors can also trigger dryness, beardruff, and beard itch:

 - Washing your facial hair with warm water or indulging in long, hot showers can take all the sebum or natural oils off your skin, leaving it dry and itchy.

-- Washing your beard with your regular bathing soap or body wash, which contain strong chemicals, can strip your skin of its natural oils and draw all the moisture out of it.
+- Washing your beard with your regular bathing soap or body wash, which contains strong chemicals, can strip your skin of its natural oils and draw all the moisture out of it.

-- A cold, windy weather can also be the cause of loss of moisture in your skin, making it dry and flaky.
+- Cold, windy weather can also be the cause of loss of moisture in your skin, making it dry and flaky.

-- Blow drying your beard after a wash instead of drying its off with a towel in the long-term can make your facial hair frizzy, dry and brittle.
+- Blow-drying your beard after a wash instead of drying it off with a towel in the long term can make your facial hair frizzy, dry, and brittle.

 - There are studies that have shown that stress and lack of sleep can play a major role in skin-related issues like dryness and dandruff.

-No matter what causes the skin under your beard to dry out and the beard itself to look flaky, you must act immediately to restore your skin’s moisture and prevent dryness from affecting your beard health, appearance and growth.
+No matter what causes the skin under your beard to dry out and the beard itself to look flaky, you must act immediately to restore your skin’s moisture and prevent dryness from affecting your beard’s health, appearance, and growth.

-Here’s a rundown on a few tips that will help you moisturize your beard and the skin underneath.
+Here’s a rundown of a few tips that will help you moisturize your beard and the skin underneath.

 Not only does brushing your beard untangle knotted hair, but it also exfoliates the skin under your facial hair, bringing most of the dandruff and dead skin cells to the surface of the beard.
 This, in turn, will make it easier to take much of the dirt off before even washing the beard.